Home for Christmas (TV series)

 Home for Christmas (Hjem til jul) is a Norwegian television series that premiered on Netflix in December 2019.
 It stars Ida Elise Broch as Johanne, who scrambles to get a boyfriend to bring home for Christmas Eve.

-The romantic drama comedy consists of six 30-minute episodes in each season and was Netflix's first Norwegian original series.
+The romantic drama comedy consists of six or eight 30-minute episodes in each season and was Netflix's first Norwegian original series.
 The series received mostly positive reviews.

-In 2022, the series was remade in Italy under the title I Hate Christmas.
+In 2022, the series was remade in Italy under the title "I Hate Christmas" (Italian: Odio il natale), running for a second series in 2023.
 It was also remade in South Africa in 2023, under the title "Yoh!
 Christmas".

 Synopsis

 Johanne (Broch) is a nurse in her 30s, working at a hospital in Norway.
 During Advent dinner, she feels pressured by her family to be in a relationship.
 She lies and tells them that she has a boyfriend, and that he will accompany her to Christmas dinner.